Keyfactor/remote-file-orchestrator/README.md

    </details>
 </details>
-&nbsp;

-<details><summary>RFORA (RFORA)</summary>

 ### RFORA

+<details><summary>Click to expand details</summary>

-The RFORA store type can be used to manage Pkcs12 Oracle Wallets.
-Please note that while this should work for Pkcs12 Oracle Wallets installed on both Windows and Linux servers, this has only been tested on wallets installed on Windows.
-Please note, when entering the Store Path for an Oracle Wallet in Keyfactor Command, make sure to INCLUDE the eWallet.p12 file name that by convention is the name of the Pkcs12 wallet file that gets created.
+The `RFORA` store type can be used to manage `PKCS12` Oracle Wallets.

+> NOTE: This should work for `PKCS12` Oracle Wallets installed on both Windows and Linux servers, this has only been tested on wallets installed on Windows.
+> NOTE: When entering the Store Path for an Oracle Wallet in Keyfactor Command, make sure to INCLUDE the `eWallet.p12` file name that by convention is the name of the `PKCS12` wallet file that gets created.

-Use cases supported:
+#### Supported use cases
 1. One-to-many trust entries - A trust entry is defined as a single certificate without a private key in a certificate store.
 Each trust entry is identified with a custom alias.
 2. One-to-many key entries - One-to-many certificates with private keys and optionally the full certificate chain.
 Each certificate is identified with a custom alias.
 3. A mix of trust and key entries.